Frenchiefellow/MusicNet-Early/README.md

 <li>Readded navbarPlain.php as it was actually being used. </li>
 <li>Added Search.php and have "enabled" searching from search bars </li>
 <li>Profile design updated.
 Better reflects my envisioning of our profiles</li>
+<li>Added refer.php so users can refer friends</li>
+<li>Users are no longer redirected to splash if they are logged in and query for a fake user</li>
 </ul>